 Founded in 1949 as the Winona Area Vocational-Technical School, MSC Southeast was the second public college of its kind in Minnesota.
 Today, MSC Southeast serves nearly 3,000 students across two historic campuses in Red Wing and Winona.
 The college offers dozens of associate degrees and certificates in majors such as business, technology, and the liberal arts.
 Students may complete nearly 30 programs entirely online.

 MSC Southeast offers a broad selection of medical support programs, including a medical assistant associate degree online.
 The 60-credit program emphasizes the administrative skills needed to become a successful professional medical assistant.
-Students must complete general education courses in written and oral communication, mathematics, social sciences, and the humanities.
-These courses satisfy prerequisites for transfer into a bachelor’s program.
-Students enrolled in the medical assistant online degree also take courses in word processing, medical terminology, and introduction to health information management.
+Students earning their medical assistant degree online must complete general education courses in written and oral communication, mathematics, social sciences, and the humanities.
+These courses satisfy prerequisites for transfer into a bachelor’s degree program.
+Students enrolled in the medical assistant online degree program also take courses in word processing, medical terminology, and introduction to health information management.

-MSC Southeast delivers online coursework through D2L Brightspace.
+Students earning their medical assistant degree online complete courses through D2L Brightspace.
 The college supports distance learners through online services such as interactive evaluations, virtual assessments, online tuition payment options, and online course registration.
 Applicants to MSC Southeast must submit ACCUPLACER scores and proof of a high school diploma or GED.
 Once accepted into the program, students must attend an online orientation and registration session.

 Minnesota State College Southeast is regionally accredited by the Higher Learning Commission (HLC).